Skip to content

 Context

 At track 4, “Quick Escape” grounds Gigaton’s abstract concerns in specific political reality.
-After cosmic imagery and art-rock experimentation, this is direct and angry—naming names and places.
+After the art-rock experimentation of “Dance of the Clairvoyants” and “Superblood Wolfmoon,” this is direct and angry—naming names, places, and destinations.

-- “World Wide Suicide” (Pearl Jam): Iraq War protest
+• “World Wide Suicide” (Pearl Jam): Iraq War protest song